huggingface/blog/quanto-introduction.md

 ```

 Check out this [notebook](https://colab.research.google.com/drive/16CXfVmtdQvciSh9BopZUDYcmXCDpvgrT?usp=sharing#scrollTo=IHbdLXAg53JL) for a complete tutorial on how to properly use quanto with transformers integration !

-## Contributing to 🤗 quanto

-Contributions to [🤗 quanto](https://github.com/huggingface/quanto) are very much welcomed, and there

 ## Implementation details